techchmiel/User-Group-Demo-SPApp/README.md

 Big shout out to him!
 His sample got me started and running quickly.
 This sample was presented at the Local Variables user group found here: http://www.meetup.com/localvariables/

 ###Notes
-- This sample uses Nuget for JavaScript libraries
+- This sample uses NuGet packages for retrieval of the following JavaScript libraries:
+  - AngularJS UI Bootstrap
+  - AngularJS Core
+  - Bootstrap
+  - jQuery
+  - Moment.js
-- A task list will be needed in the SharePoint host web
+- A task list app will need to be created in the SharePoint host web